 What Does The Python Percent Sign Mean?

 This article will discuss the % (Python percent sign) in Python.
 Usually, it represents the integer, decimal, string, etc., type variables.
-On another side, it will return the remainder of the two numbers.
+On the other hand, it will return the remainder of the two numbers.

 So, let’s see the two scenarios in this article.